benjaminrubin/benjaminrubin/README.md

 <h3>🕑 What I'm currently doing:</h3>

 <p>
-  Right now working for Amazon as a software engineer with a focus on front end development. <br/>
+  Right now working for Amazon on their podcasting platform Art19 as a software engineer with a focus on front end development<br/>
-  In my spare time I'm learning full stack web development using the MERN stack (MongoDB, Express, React and Node). <br/>
+  In my spare time I'm learning full stack web development using the MERN stack (MongoDB, Express, React and Node)<br/>

   <br/>